 From Brisbane to Melbourne, it took us two wonderful weeks to explore the coast –and much less time to fall in love with the country.
 I guess a proper road trip on the East Coast would require at least 6 weeks –there is so much to see, so much we missed, sooo many reasons to go back and explore deeper…

-If you plan to go on a road trip on the East Coast, here are some fantastic things you should add on your travel map… Ready ?
+If like us you’re starting your road trip from Brisbane, and you need any new travel luggage, then you could check out one of the four superstores of Luggage Direct that are located in Brisbane before you hit the highway south.
+To inspire your trip here are some fantastic things you should add on your travel map… Ready ?
 Pack up, and go hit the road !

 HUG A KOALA AT LONE PINE KOALA SANCTUARY